Master of Public Health Courses at Ashford University

 Master of Public Health Class Descriptions and Credit Information

 MPH 602 Social & Biological Determinants of Public Health

 This course provides an overview of current knowledge regarding the social and biological mechanisms of major health concerns in the US and globally.
 The focus will be on understanding and interpreting the determinants of health and disease in a public health context.
 Students will examine major public health problems from the past century and the interventions used to address them.
 Prerequisite: MPH 601.

 MPH 603 Applied Behavioral Science

 This course provides an overview of the application and use of applied behavioral science.
 Students will develop an understanding of the theoretical basis of social and behavioral interventions.
 In addition, students will examine the psychosocial influences on morbidity and mortality where topics covered include definition of the field, sub-specialties, and real world applications, and aspects of the field.
 Students will examine the social and behavioral factors responsible for health-related behaviors that lead to morbidity, premature mortality and health disparities.
-Prerequisite: MPH 602, HIA 625.
+Prerequisite: MPH 602, HIA 625 and Faculty Advisor Approved.

 MPH 604 Principles of Epidemiology